yichifauzi/ChatTools/README_en.md

 Apply different bubble rules on different servers.
 ![Bubble Rules](<images/Bubble Rules.png>)

-## Responser Section
+## Responder Section
 > **Warning: If you are going to use this feature in a server, please inquire with other players and admins first!**
-- Enable Responser
+- Enable Responder
 Response to other's messages automatically.
-- Responser Rules
+- Responder Rules
-Apply different responser rules on different servers.
+Apply different responder rules on different servers.